 - small classes taught by faculty dedicated to teaching and scholarship

 - opportunities to conduct research under faculty supervision in the lab and in the field

 - highly individualized advising, including detailed four-year degree completion planning, research and internship guidance, and career counseling

 - innovative Towson UTeach program that allows teachers-in-training to complete a bachelor’s degree and teacher certification course work in four years

 - dual-degree programs, such as the five-year master’s in computer science/bachelor’s in physics and an engineering program in cooperation with University of Maryland, College Park

 - advantageous location along the Baltimore/Washington corridor near many national agencies and institutes, including Aberdeen Proving Ground, Goddard Space Flight Center, Space Telescope Science Institute, National Oceanic and Atmospheric Administration, National Institute of Standards and Technology and the Army Research Laboratory

 TU GEO Careers wins NSF grant

-TU physics professor, students investigate whether Einstein can be outsmarted
+TU physics professor and students investigate whether Einstein can be outsmarted.

 Honors physics students take 8th graders "back to the future"